New Instagram Feature Updates: How to Effectively Use Collabs, Add Yours Stickers, and More

 Last updated on

 Well, Adam Mosseri’s social content calendar is full lately.
-If you haven't been deeply invested in the metaverse, no fear.
 We’re going to break down some of the new feature updates that Instagram is testing and rolling out, and why you should take note.

 What are Collabs?

 Instagram launched a new “Collabs” feature that allows you to “co-author” in-feed posts and Reels, where one account will create a post and invite another account to be a collaborator.